gdidok/image-diff-tool/README.md

 A CSV file with two columns 'image1' and 'image2' where each row represent absolute paths to both images.

 ## Usage:
-When in virtual enviroment *(see above)* run: `python imagediff.py "path_to_csv.csv"`.
+When in virtual enviroment *(see above)* run: `python imagediff.py "path_to_file.csv"`.
 This will generate a new CSV with two additional columns: 'similar' - similarity score, and 'elapsed' - time take by comparison.

-For example, run: `python imagediff.py ./demo/images.csv` to try it out with the demo provided in the repository.
+For example, run: `python ./src/imagediff.py ./demo/images.csv` to try it out with the demo provided in the repository.